GregoireLamb/GregoireLamb/README.md

 # Hello there 👋

 I'm a junior Data Scientist and Machine Learning Engineer with a master's in Data Science from the Technical University of Vienna and an engineering degree from INSA Lyon.
-I am currently seeking seeking job opportunities!
+I am currently seeking job opportunities!
 Let’s get in touch!

 Check out my pinned projects !